Noiseworks

 Noiseworks are an Australian hard rock band formed in Sydney in 1986 with bass guitarist Steve Balbi, guitarist Stuart Fraser, drummer Kevin Nicol, keyboardist Justin Stanley and lead vocalist Jon Stevens.
 They had four Australian Top 10 albums, Noiseworks (1987), Touch (1988), Love Versus Money (1991) and Greatest Hits (1992).
 They produced three Top 10 singles, "Take Me Back", "Touch" and "Hot Chilli Woman" before disbanding in 1992.
 Reunion tours occurred in 1999, 2004, 2007–2008, 2011, 2013.
-The band has reformed in 2016 and in August 2022, released "Heart & Soul"; their first new song in 30 years.
+The band later reformed in 2016 and in August 2022, released "Heart & Soul"; their first new song in 30 years.
 Noiseworks' fourth studio album, Evolution was released in November 2022.

 History

 Formation

 New Zealand-born pop singer Jon Stevens had released a solo album and several hit singles (including a duet with Sharon O'Neill) before relocating to Sydney in 1981.
 Stevens recorded a self-titled album for the Big Time label, two singles were issued but neither was successful.
 In 1983, Stevens formed The Change with guitarist Stuart Fraser, who had played in 1970s hard rock act Blackfeather (later called Feather) and then with fellow member Swanee.
-Bass player Steve Balbi, who was a member of Kevin Borich Express and played with The Change on their 1984 single "Forever Young".
+Bass player Steve Balbi, who was a member of Kevin Borich Express, played with The Change on their 1984 single "Forever Young".
 The following year, Stevens and Fraser hired Balbi and drummer Kevin Nicol (ex-Dial X).
 Justin Stanley was Balbi's song writing partner and joined the group in 1986, the band was renamed as Noiseworks.